retest/recheck-web/README.md

 * One-click maintenance to update tests with wanted changes.
 * No unexpected changes go unnoticed.
 * Operates on top of Selenium.
-* The Git for your UI.
+* The Git for your GUI.

 ### Prerequisites